silver984/Cruxus/README.md

 ---

-Cruxus is a simple and lightweight 2D Game engine.
+Cruxus is a simple and lightweight 2D Game Engine.

-###### You are looking at a developing Game engine in its early stages.
+###### You are looking at a developing Game Engine in its early stages.

 ### Features